Qingyanyichen/BIRD-method/README.md

     --beta 1.0 \
     --no-verbose
 ```
-For more details about the algorithm, please refer to our article.
+For more details about the algorithm, please refer to our article (https://ieeexplore.ieee.org/document/9779584).
-If you have any questions, please contact Huan Zhang: zhanghuan19@mails.tsinghua.edu.cn
+If you have any questions or suggestions, please contact Huan Zhang: zhanghuan19@mails.tsinghua.edu.cn

 ----------
 Citation
 ----------
-Huan Zhang, Zhiyi Xu, Xiaolin Han, and Weidong Sun.
-"Data Augmentation using  Bitplane Information Recombination Model", IEEE Transactions on Image Processing, DOI :10.1109/TIP.2022.3175429.
+H. Zhang, Z. Xu, X. Han and W. Sun, "Data Augmentation Using Bitplane Information Recombination Model," in IEEE Transactions on Image Processing, vol. 31, pp. 3713-3725, 2022, doi: 10.1109/TIP.2022.3175429.